 We did a similar process when we potty trained and had our daughter collect all her diapers around the house and it was so helpful!

-Put all the pacifiers in a box or bag for the Pacifier Fairy to collect.
-Leave it somewhere in the house that will be easy for her to find.
+Put all the pacifiers in a box or bag for the Pacifier Fairy to collect later that night.

 When your child is asleep, swap out the pacifiers for a special new toy or stuffed animal.
 Make it something they’ve been eyeing, so they’re really excited for it.